sam-timmins/smarticus-quizzes/README.md

 ### Question Screen

-As mentioned earlier, the spin loader screen initially appears every time the user opens up the question screen while the questions are loading, details on this are in the [spin loader](#spin-loader) section of existing features.
+As mentioned earlier, the spin loader screen initially appears every time the user opens up the question screen while the questions are loading, details on this area in the [spin loader](#spin-loader) section of existing features.

 This screen is the main game screen.
 It is sectioned into 3 areas:
 * Quiz progress details